annebrown/content-data/templates/content/index.md

 ## Other CMS Client Considerations

 Use `navigation: false` to omit `index.md` files from navi.
 Avoids dup routes (parent dir plus child 'index.md')

-Mod date is for code vintage hint.
-Do not render irrelevant, ambiguous `lastModified` frontmatter data on `index.md` pages.